How To Sell a Hat Trick Every Saturday in the Car Business

 Saturday is the big day to move metal.
-The general public is off work and do their shopping on Saturday.
+The general public is off work and they do their shopping on Saturday.
 I knew that if I had one shot to make a bunch of sales, it was gonna be on a Saturday.
-If I missed a sale on one of the week days, I always knew I had Saturday to make it up.
-Often times when it rolled around, I’d sell 4-5 cars.
+If I missed a sale on one of the weekdays, I always knew I had Saturday to make it up.
+Oftentimes, when it rolled around, I’d sell 4-5 cars.
 We didn’t open on Sunday, due to state laws, so I had one day per weekend to make it all happen.

 Knowing this, I spent my entire week setting up my Saturday.
-After all, if I sell 3-4 cars on the weekend, and there’s 4-5 weekends in a month, that’s anywhere from 12 – 20 cars just making the most of one special day each week.
-This takes a lot of pressure off of selling during the week too.
+After all, if I sell 3-4 cars on the weekend, and there are 4-5 weekends in a month, that’s anywhere from 12 – 20 cars just making the most of one special day each week.
+This takes a lot of pressure off selling during the week, too.

 If I got someone off of service to agree with me by 9am, I could have them closed, sold and gone by 10am.
 One down.
 Two to go.